NatX223/ReactiveLooper/README.md

 ### Architecture

-Below is an Imgae depicting the architecture of the ReactiveAggregator project.
+Below is an Imgae depicting the architecture of the ReactiveLooper project.

 ┌────────────────────────┐        ┌──────────────────┐         ┌─────────────────┐
 │  WETH Transfer Event   │◄───────┤  TransferReactive│         │                 │